Phantom Planet: Early years and Phantom Planet Is Missing (1994–1999)

-The Guest (2002–2003)
+The Guest and Phantom Planet (2002–2004)

 Shortly thereafter Geffen Records folded into Universal as part of a major record industry merger, and within a few years Phantom Planet had signed with Epic Records.
-Charlotte Froom, the daughter of famed producer Mitchell Froom—who had worked with Elvis Costello and Paul McCartney—caught the band's show just at the time when the group was looking for a producer to record their second effort.
-Excited by the group's music, the young Froom approached her father to produce the group, and after meeting with Phantom Planet, he agreed.
-Froom also brought in engineer Tchad Blake, who had worked with Pearl Jam and Sheryl Crow, to work on the record.
+Charlotte Froom, the daughter of producer Mitchell Froom, caught the band's show at a time when the group was looking for a producer to record their second effort.
+Froom approached her father to produce the group, and after meeting with Phantom Planet, he agreed.
+Froom also brought in engineer Tchad Blake to work on the record.

-The Guest was released in 2002 and showcased a solid dose of poppy vocals, solid melodies, and sing-along choruses, which helped anchor Phantom Planet as a formidable indie outfit.
-The group's presence was also solidified by its commitment to touring.
-The group toured for almost 18 months both as a headliner and an opening act, and in late 2002 the band got the opportunity to open for one of their collective idols, the legendary Elvis Costello.
-The Guest got an extra boost when the record's notable power ballad "California" was chosen as the theme song for the Fox Network's hit TV series The O.C.
+The Guest was released in 2002.
+The group toured for almost 18 months both as a headliner and an opening act, and in late 2002 the band got the opportunity to open for one of their collective idols, Elvis Costello.
+The Guest got an extra boost when the record's song "California" was chosen as the theme song for the Fox Network's hit TV series The O.C..
 As a result, the record was reissued in late 2003 with bonus tracks and a new cover.

-Phantom Planet (2004)

 The band's eponymous third album in 2004 marked a change in both the band's sound and lineup.
 Ditching their radio-friendly pop rock, the band moved towards a garage rock sound.
-Lead singer Alex Greenwald stated that he wants the band to continue to change its sound.
-"I love rock 'n' roll music," Greenwald said.
-"I especially loved bands, like The Beatles, that changed with every single record they made.
+Lead singer Alex Greenwald said it was an intentional choice: "I especially loved bands, like The Beatles, that changed with every single record they made.
 That's been our plan from the get-go.
 We want our records to be like experiments.
 We want to have fun with the music.
-People can hear when you're not having fun.
-They discover you're bored and you're boring."
+People can hear when you're not having fun."
 In the middle of recording the album, founding member and drummer Jason Schwartzman abruptly left the band to focus on his acting career.
 He was replaced by Jeff Conrad, who helped record the remainder of the album.
 Phantom Planet was released to mixed reviews from critics.
 Shortly after the album's release, guitarist Jacques Brautbar left the band to pursue a career in photography.
 The band performed "Big Brat", the album's first single, on the Late Show with David Letterman.